 - Is Your Business Proposal Solicited or Unsolicited?

 The first step to writing a business proposal is understanding the document’s main objectives.
-From a broader perspective, you must promote your business while simultaneously addressing the needs of your potential client.
-Every component of the proposal should maintain the notion that you fully understand what must be done and are indeed the best business for the job.
+From a broader perspective, you must promote your business while simultaneously addressing your potential client’s needs.
+Every component of the proposal should maintain that you fully understand what must be done and are indeed the best business for the job.

-More specifically, you must answer a series of questions in relation to the task at hand.
+More specifically, it would help if you answered a series of questions concerning the task at hand.
 This includes:

 - What specific tasks does this job entail?